Chris Hipkins: Fifth term (2020–2023)

-Prime Minister (2023–present)
+Prime Minister (2023)

 Nomination and appointment

-Jacinda Ardern unexpectedly announced her resignation as leader of the Labour Party in a media conference on 19 January 2023, stating that she "no longer had enough in the tank" to do the job.
+On 19 January 2023, Jacinda Ardern unexpectedly announced her resignation as leader of the Labour Party in a media conference, stating that she "no longer had enough in the tank" to do the job.
 She indicated that she would formally step down no later than 7 February 2023.

 Hipkins was confirmed as the only nominee shortly after nominations closed at 9:00 a.m. on 21 January.
 Stuff reported that Kiritapu Allan, the East Coast MP and minister of justice who had been speculated by media as an alternative candidate, was one of the seven MPs who nominated him.
 Hipkins had previously demurred when asked about his leadership aspirations, stating that he would support whichever candidate the Labour Party could "reach a consensus" on.
 In a media standup outside Parliament at 1:00 p.m. on 21 January, Hipkins commented that he discovered he had emerged as that consensus candidate as "the door to the plane [that he had boarded for a flight to Wellington] was closing", leaving him unable to respond to his messages for 40 minutes.
 The formal meeting to confirm Hipkins as leader was scheduled for 1:00 p.m. on 22 January 2023.

 Hipkins was sworn in as prime minister by Governor-General Dame Cindy Kiro on 25 January 2023.
-His deputy prime minister is Carmel Sepuloni, the first Pasifika to hold the position.
+His deputy prime minister was Carmel Sepuloni, the first Pasifika to hold the position.
 Upon taking office, Hipkins addressed the cost of living, saying that New Zealanders will "absolutely see in the coming weeks and months the cost of living is right at the heart of our work program", and declared it his "absolute priority".
 He indicated that Labour would postpone some of its new projects until after the election to focus on the economy.
+Politically, he has been cited as a centrist.